CrossEye/TW5-SuppNotesDemo/post/index.md

 #### Analysis ####

-We simply have a few lists of links, separateed by horizontal rules.
+We simply have a few lists of links, separated by horizontal rules.

   * The code we're using to implement our features, distinguished by a prefix
-  * Two select tiddlers from tiddlywiki.com for which have some associated Notes, and one that doesn't
+  * Two tiddlers from tiddlywiki.com for which have some associated Notes, and one that doesn't
   * A list of the current temporarty tiddlers in our namespace
   * The `$:/AdvancedSearch` tiddler, which is useful as we work out our code to test various filters.
 (Yes, this is available next to the search box, but